ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 ![MO](assets/Mo_diagram.svg){: style="width:250px" align=right}

-When the two oxygen atoms are sufficiently close toeach other so that their atomic orbitals start to overlap, new states - called molecular orbitals - are formed.
+When the two oxygen atoms are sufficiently close to each other so that their atomic orbitals start to overlap, new states - called molecular orbitals - are formed.
 These are called $\sigma_s$, $\sigma_s^*$, $\sigma_z$, $\pi_x$, $\pi_y$ and so on.
 As a consequence of the symmetry properties that the molecule